-B. Arts and Sciences Component......min 18 sem hrs See Arts and Sciences courses required for the Associate of Business Administration Degree (ABA).
-Students should plan Arts and Sciences courses with a counselor, academic advisor, or program advisor.
-Refer to Degree & Certificate section online.

-• Group III requirement is met by successfully completing ECON-1160 or PSYC-1010.
+- B. Arts and Sciences Component......min 18 sem hrs See Arts and Sciences courses required for the Associate of Business Administration Degree (ABA).
+Students should plan Arts and Sciences courses with a counselor, academic advisor, or program advisor. - Group III requirement is met by successfully completing ECON-1160 or PSYC-1010.

-Certificate in Marketing
+Certificate in Marketing\